-If a program is limited to just the two unassigned standard signals, SIGUSR1 and SIGUSR2, the only way it could use more than two timers would be to design the signal handler to extract the timer ID from the siginfo\t parameter to determine which timer expired and base its action on that ID.
+If a program is limited to just the two unassigned standard signals, SIGUSR1 and SIGUSR2, the only way it could use more than two timers would be to design the signal handler to extract the timer ID from the siginfo_t parameter to determine which timer expired and base its action on that ID.
 The handler code would be larger and the handler would take longer to execute.

-Linux, since version 2.2, has supported an extended set of signals that incorporates real-time signals, and POSIX.1-2001 made these signals part of the standard.
-Real-time signals have no pre-assigned meaning.
+Since version 2.2, Linux has supported an extended set of signals that incorporates real-time signals, and POSIX.1-2001 made these signals part of the standard.
+Real-time signals have no preassigned meaning.
 A program can use them for its own purposes.